-Windows Help

-Choose Windows Help to find information about the currently selected text.
+Windows Help Choose Windows Help to find information about the currently selected text.

 CLib Help Choose CLib Help to find information from the C Library Reference manual about the currently selected text.
 Open Choose Open to open a new file.
 The name of the new file is the selected text.

-Cut Choose Cut to delete the selected text and place it on the Windows clipboard.

-Copy Choose Copy to copy the selected text to the Windows clipboard and leave the original.
+Cut Choose Cut to delete the selected text and place it on the Windows clipboard. Сору Choose Copy to copy the selected text to the Windows clipboard and leave the original.
 Find Choose Find to look for the first occurrence of the selected text.
 The Find dialog appears.

-140 Using the Right Mouse Button

 Fgrep Choose Fgrep to find all files in the current directory which match the grep default mask and contain the selected text.
 Tag Choose Tag to look for a tag whose name is the selected text.